Loaves & Fishes seeks donations through non-event

 “We decided to recycle an old fundraiser we used to do before the COVID pandemic,” said Executive Director Lydia Kelley.

 The invitation states the date is anywhere, anytime.
-Instead of purchasing event tickets for $150, and not having to buy a gown for $150 or pay a tux rental for $120, you can simply give a donation.
-You will even save on the babysitter.
+Instead of purchasing $150 event tickets or purchasing a gown for $150 or tux rental for $120, residents can simply give a donation — and even save on the babysitter.

 The invitation to the event points out $105 will feed three families for a month.